TobiAdeniji94/restaurant-chatbot-V2/README.md

-# Restaurant Chat Bot With Chat History
+# Restaurant Chat Bot

-This is a chatbot for a restaurant that allows users to place an order, cancel order, check their order history(current or old), and saves their session and chat history.
-The chatbot is built using Node.js and Socket.IO, and is designed to provide a seamless and convenient experience for customers who want to order food without having to visit the restaurant or make a phone call (NOT PRODUCTION READY).
+This is a simple restaurant chatbot that will assist customers in placing orders for their preferred meals.

 ### Application link